Tanuj69/st/README.md

-# Gruvbox suckless terminal build with scroll
+# Dracula themed suckless terminal build with scroll

 The [suckless terminal (st)](https://st.suckless.org/) with some additional features that make it literally the best terminal emulator ever: